jwlodek/py_cui/docs/DocstringGenerated/PyCui.md

- increment_loading_bar | Increments progress bar if loading bar popup is open stop_loading_popup | Leaves loading state, and closes popup. close_popup | Closes the popup, and resets focus _refresh_height_width | Function that updates the height and width of the CUI based on terminal window size get_absolute_size | Returns dimensions of CUI _draw_widgets | Function that draws all of the widgets to the screen _draw_status_bars | Draws status bar and title bar _display_window_warning | Function that prints some basic error info if there is an error with the CUI
+ increment_loading_bar | Increments progress bar if loading bar popup is open stop_loading_popup | Leaves loading state, and closes popup. close_popup | Closes the popup, and resets focus _refresh_height_width | Function that updates the height and width of the CUI based on terminal window size."""
+ _draw_widgets | Function that draws all of the widgets to the screen _draw_status_bars | Draws status bar and title bar _display_window_warning | Function that prints some basic error info if there is an error with the CUI